 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

-This week marks the 3 year anniversary of quite possibly the best mistake fare I’ve ever seen.
+This week marks the 4 year anniversary of the first and quite possibly the best mistake fare I’ve ever seen.
 I thought I’d take a look back at what those of us in the travel hacking community affectionately called “The Great Dane”

 The mistake fare

 On February 11, 2015, I woke up to find several posts on the front page of Boarding Area regarding a mistake fare.
 United.com was selling FIRST CLASS tickets from Europe to the US for about ~$90.
 The only “trick” was that you had to set your billing country to Denmark to get the fare.

 While I had never taken advantage of a mistake fare before, I did book 2 tickets from London to Cincinnati and then back to London

 Total cost – 1,182 DKK, or about $170 USD (!)

 I don’t know how many people booked these fares in the few hours the deal was up, but I’d imagine it was in the thousands if not more.
 Later in the day, United announced that they were going to (attempt to?) void these fares.

 We will void the bookings for those who purchased tickets as a result of a third-party currency conversion error. http://t.co/KBaXBJCwoQ

 — United (@united) February 11, 2015

 United is voiding the bookings of several thousand individuals who were attempting to take advantage of an error a third-party software provider made when it applied an incorrect currency exchange rate, despite United having properly filed its fares.
 Most of these bookings were for travel originating in the United Kingdom, and the level of bookings made with Danish Kroner as the local currency was significantly higher than normal during the limited period that customers made these bookings.